Table of Contents

 Parent view of profile simulation tools

-Note: Turning off SAT and ACT does not simulate a Test-Optional policy
+Turning off SAT and ACT does not simulate a Test-Optional policy.
+Instead, it asks the model to predict the student's chances without factoring in a test score.

 Frequently asked questions